-🏡 Need an agent?
-We recommend working with Clever.
-It’s a free tool that matches you with top agents in your area.
-They’ve saved their customers over $200 million in real estate fees and have 3,500+ five-star Trustpilot reviews.
-Plus, you can qualify for cash back when you buy a home with a Clever agent.
-Find agents near you.
+🏡 Want to make sure you choose the best agent?
+We recommend working with Clever Real Estate.
+It’s a free tool that matches you with vetted, top agents in your area.
+Clever has saved their customers over $200 million in real estate fees and has 3,500+ five-star Trustpilot reviews!
+Plus, you can qualify for up to $500 cash back when you buy a home with a Clever agent. 👏 Fill out a quick form to get your Clever agent matches today.

 You’ll need to make sure your financial health is in good shape before buying a house.
-A strong financial foundation will ensure you can enjoy your home comfortably, even if interest rates go up.
+A strong financial foundation will ensure you can enjoy your home comfortably for years to come and qualify for a loan that's enough to cover the home you want to buy.

 - Calculate debt-to-income (DTI) ratio: This is the percentage of your monthly income that goes toward paying down debt, such as car loans and credit cards.
 Your DTI is a major factor in the mortgage approval process, with most lenders looking for a ratio of under 36%.